How to File Your Taxes, According to Experts

-But there really are some situations where it might be more beneficial to hire some help with filing your taxes, Richard Gartland, senior tax professional at H&R Block, told HelloGiggles.
+But there really are some situations where it might be more beneficial to hire some help with filing your taxes, Richard Gartland, senior tax professional at H&R Block, tells HelloGiggles.
 “Do-it-yourself software and online tax programs select the appropriate forms and use everyday language, making tax law easier to understand,” he says.

-“Frankly, it depends on your personal situation, your familiarity with tax laws and computer software programs, and your comfort with having to deal with an agent if the IRS comes knocking,” she told HelloGiggles.
+“Frankly, it depends on your personal situation, your familiarity with tax laws and computer software programs, and your comfort with having to deal with an agent if the IRS comes knocking,” she tells HelloGiggles.
 “Don’t forget though, there is real value in sitting down and talking to a CPA about what impacts your tax liability and how you can save money on your taxes next year!”

 So you’ve decided to hire a tax guy or gal.
-It can seem overwhelming, because figuring out how much you want to spend is yet another layer of stress on top of the tax craziness.
+It can seem overwhelming because figuring out how much you want to spend is yet another layer of stress on top of the tax craziness.
 You want quality advice, but you also don’t want to break the bank.

 Suggestions from friends or family are a great option.
 Gruenhagen suggests finding reviews online of tax preparers in your area, and make sure to not only include big institutions like H&R Block, but also smaller companies, too.
-“Make sure you read reviews,” she added.
+“Make sure you read reviews,” she adds.
 “Just because a place is big and services a lot of clients doesn’t mean that it is better than a solo accountant.
 The solo may focus more on your individual taxes instead of the volume of tax returns you can process.”

-That means your W-2 or 1099 (or any other form that shows income), any receipts you want to see if you can write off, the places you worked last year, where you lived, your social security number, proof of identification (like your driver’s license), basic info about any dependents you may have, and your bank account information.
+That means your W-2 or 1099 (or any other form that shows income), any receipts you want to see if you can write off, the places you worked last year, where you lived, your Social Security number, proof of identification (like your driver’s license), basic info about any dependents you may have, and your bank account information.
 If there’s anything else you deem pertinent, bring it along just in case—better safe than sorry, right?

-If you know a thing or two about taxes, and you think you’d be best off if you just did them yourself, then you may be wondering. . . which tax software is best?
+If you know a thing or two about taxes, and you think you’d be best off if you just did them yourself, then you may be wondering, which tax software is best?

 “There are many software programs that people can use,” Eileen Sherr, CPA, CGMA, M.T.
-Senior Technical Manager at AICPA Tax Policy & Advocacy, told HelloGiggles.
+Senior Technical Manager at AICPA Tax Policy & Advocacy, tells HelloGiggles.
 “The IRS offers free-file and access to various software programs for e-filing your federal tax return and many state returns if your income is below $62,000 and you qualify.”